workadventure/map-starter-kit/README.md

 * *public/*: Static files like PDFs or audio files
 * *src/*: Scripts files or design source files
 * *tilesets/*: All PNG tilesets

-* *map.tmj*: Map file
-* *map.png*: The map thumbnail used as meta-data
+> **Pro tips**

-If you want to use more than one map file, just add the new map file in the root folder ( we recommend creating a copy of *map.tmj* and editing it, in order to avoid any mistakes).
+> If you want to use more than one map file, just add the new map file in the root folder (we recommend creating a copy of *office.tmj* and editing it, in order to avoid any mistakes).

-We recommend using 512x512 images for the map thumbnails.
+> We recommend using 512x512 images for the map thumbnails.

-If you are going to create custom websites to embed in the map, please reference the HTML files in the `input` option in *vite.config.js*.
+> If you are going to create custom websites to embed in the map, please reference the HTML files in the `input` option in *vite.config.js*.

 ## Requirements